evanb2/wordOrderJS/README.md

-# Name: David Eliason && Evan Butler
+# Name: David Eliason & Evan Butler
-# Date:April 9, 2015
+# Date: April 9, 2015

-Description: find number of words given as input, count, and rank
+Description: Find number of words given as input, count, and rank.

 # SetUp and Use
-In order to use this program you will need a browser...NOT IE!

 SetUp
-1.
+1. Open terminal/console and type: 'git clone https://github.com/evanb2/wordOrderJS'
+2. Open wordOrderJS folder and open html file in your web browser.
+3. Follow instructions on the site.

-# Copyright (c) 2015 (Name)
+# Copyright (c) 2015 (David Eliason & Evan Butler)

 # The MIT License (MIT)